WangHelin1997/LibriLightMix-WHAMR/README.md

 ## Output data organization

-For each utterance in the training (tr), validation (cv), and testing (tt) set folders, the following wav files are written:
+For each utterance in the training (tr) set folder, the following wav files are written:

 1. noise: contains the isolated background noise from WHAM!